chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="Section Intro" %}}
-One of the values of comparing all historical abstracts to women's history historical abstracts is the ability to pinpoint where variations occur -- if women's history publications follow or depart from more general trends in historical publishing
+One of the values of comparing all historical abstracts to women's history abstracts is the ability to pinpoint where variations occur -- if women's history publications follow or depart from more general trends in historical publishing.
 {{% /notation %}}

 Here we explore the 30,891 abstracts that focused significantly on